dhu16/dhu16/README.md

 - Interested in: human-computer interaction and user interface design and development.

-- I currently work as a graduate research assistant at Columbia's Computer Graphics and User Interfaces Lab under Professor Steve Feiner, where I develop various sorts of user interfaces with Unity and in C#, which are deployed to mixed reality headsets for user exploration.
+- I currently work as a graduate research assistant at Columbia's Computer Graphics and User Interfaces Lab under Professor Steve Feiner, where I develop various sorts of user interfaces with Unity and in C#, which are deployed to mixed reality headsets and Android devices for user exploration.

 <!--